ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms.md

 ### Install Target Version of PSQL on the Maintenance Read Replica

 We need to make sure that we have a version of `psql` on our machine that matches the version of PostgreSQL on the Target Database.
-Find out which version of PostgreSQL you are migrating to, and then install that version of the `psql` tool on that machine.
+Find out which version of PostgreSQL you are migrating to, and then install that version of the `psql` tool on your machine.

-Use what ever package manager your system supports.
+Use whichever package manager your system supports.
 Here is an example using Ubuntu 16.04:
 ```bash
 apt list | grep postgresql-client
 sudo apt-get install -y postgresql-client-12